TryGhost/Ghost/themes/troubleshooting.md

 layout: themes
 meta_title: How to Make Ghost Themes - Ghost Docs
 meta_description: An in depth guide to making themes for the Ghost blogging platform.
 Everything you need to know to build themes for Ghost.
-heading: Theme Documentation
-subheading: The complete guide to creating custom themes for Ghost
 chapter: themes
 section: troubleshooting
 permalink: /themes/troubleshooting/
-prev_section: structure
+prev_section: changelog
 ---

 {% raw %}

-## Troubleshooting Themes <a id="troubleshooting"></a>
+# Troubleshooting Themes

 #### 1. I see Error: Failed to lookup view "index" or "post"